williamDalston/FocusFlow/AppStore/PrivacyPolicy.md

 ## Children's Privacy

-7-Minute Workout is not intended for children under the age of 13.
+Ritual7 is not intended for children under the age of 13.
 We do not knowingly collect personal information from children under 13.
 If you are a parent or guardian and believe your child has provided us with personal information, please contact us.

 ---